With the introduction of GST in 2017, various GST forms have also been introduced. GST Return f...

 A taxpayer can avail the composition tax scheme if the turnover of goods is less than 1.5 Crore in a year, he is eligible for composition scheme under the GST Act.
 The taxpayer should be aware of the implication of migration from old tax laws to the GST act.
 We expect that a large number of taxpayers will move from the regular taxpayer to pay taxes under the composition scheme.

 The transfer from composition scheme under the old tax laws to new tax laws is subject to GST Laws.

 There may be a case wherein an existing taxpayer under the composition scheme may prefer to register/migrate under the GST Act.
 This may happen if the goods they are dealing with do not qualify under the exemption list of the new regime.

-Do you wish to Register for GST?
+Do you wish to register for GST?
 Or are you looking for a GST Implementation advisory?
 Would you like to know about the GST Impact on your industry under GST?
 How ITC Transition provisions will be implemented?
-Please feel free to contact Enterslice, India leading online legal and tax advisory firm.
+Please feel free to contact Enterslice, India’s leading online legal and tax advisory firm.

 Read our article: Composition scheme under GST & Presumptive Taxation Scheme